William Ellawala

 William Ellawala (born 1834) was a Ceylonese legislator.
 He was the Kandyan Sinhalese member of the Legislative Council of Ceylon.
 He was appointed to the post of Rate Mahatmaya by the British Government of Ceylon.

 Born to Banda from Sabaragamuwa, he educated at the Ratnapura School and S. Thomas' College, Mutwal.
 He joined the government service in the Native Department and was appointed as a Rate Mahatmaya in 1856.

-He married Jane Petronella, daughter of Mudaliyar Don Bartholomew.
-His daughter Agnes married Mahawalatenne Rate Mahattaya of Balangoda and their daughters are Jane Mahawalatenne Ebrahim Obeysekara Jayawardena Kataluwa Walawwa Rosalind Mahawatenne married Barnes Ratwatte Dissawe.
-His great grand daughter Sirimavo Bandaranaike became the first female Prime Minister in the world.
+He married Jane Petronella Senanayake, daughter of Mudaliyar Don Bartholomew Senanayake.
+His daughter Agnes Ellawala married S.D.
+Mahawalatenne Rate Mahattaya of Balangoda, son of Mahawelatenne Wickremasinghe Chandrasekere Seneviratne Pandita Mudiyanse Ralahamillage Harold David Mahawelatenne and Florence Alexandra De Saa Bandaranayake and their daughters were Jane Mahawalatenne and Rosalind Mahawalatenne.
+Jane married Abraham Obeyesekere Jayawardena, a grandson of Maha Mudaliyar Lambertus Obeyesekere of Kataluwa Walawwa and the other daughter, Rosalind married Barnes Ratwatte Dissawe.
+Thereby his great-granddaughter Sirimavo Bandaranaike became the first female prime minister in the world while his great great granddaughter Chandrika Bandaranaike became the first female Executive President of Sri Lanka.
+His niece Viollet Ellawala married John Hercules Meedeniya whose nephew Ranil Wickremesinghe became the President of Sri Lanka.